-- INSTANT: no time transformation, the instantaneous field is transferred; - ACCUMUL: the field accumulated over the previous coupling period is exchanged (the accumulation is simply done over the arrays field_array provided as third argument to the oasis_put calls, not weighted by the time interval between these calls); - AVERAGE: the field averaged over the previous coupling period is transferred (the average is simply done over the arrays field_array provided as third argument to the oasis_put calls, not weighted by the time interval between these calls); - T_MIN: the minimum value of the field for each source grid point over the previous coupling period is transferred; - T_MAX: the maximum value of the field for each source grid point over the previous coupling period is transferred; - ONCE: UNUSED ; not supported in OASIS3-MCT.
+- INSTANT: no time transformation, the instantaneous field is transferred; - ACCUMUL: the field accumulated over the previous coupling period is exchanged (the accumulation is simply done over the arrays field_array provided as third argument to the oasis_put calls without any specific weighting); - AVERAGE: the field averaged over the previous coupling period is transferred (the average is simply done over the arrays field_array provided as third argument to the oasis_put calls without any specific weighting); - T_MIN: the minimum value of the field for each source grid point over the previous coupling period is transferred; - T_MAX: the maximum value of the field for each source grid point over the previous coupling period is transferred; - ONCE: UNUSED, not supported in OASIS3-MCT.

-With OASIS3-MCT, time transformations are supported more generally with use of the coupling restart file.
+With OASIS3-MCT, time transformations are supported more generally than with previous OA-SIS versions with use of the coupling restart file.
 The coupling restart file allows the partial time transformation to be saved at the end of a run for exact restart at the start of the next run.
+When LOCTRANS transformations are specified, the initial coupling restart file should not contain any LOCTRANS restart fields.
+For the following runs, it is mandatory that the coupling restart file contains LOCTRANS restart fields coherent with the current namcouple entries.
+For example, it will not be possible to restart a run with a multiple field entry in the namcouple with a coupling restart file created by a run not activating this multiple file option.

-For that reason, a different coupling restart filename is now required for each namcouple entry that uses LOCTRANS (except for INSTANT for which a restart file is not needed at all).
-This is also the reason why it is now possible to specify a restart file name on the OUTPUT namcouple input line.
+This is the reason why it is now possible to specify a restart file name on the OUTPUT namcouple input line.